 March 10, 2012 marked a milestone for iLookChina — we reached 1,500 posts and decided to slow down.
-Starting today, we will be posting two or more days a week instead of daily.
-Weekly posts will start to appear on Mondays.
+We now post two or more days a week instead of daily.
+Regular weekly posts will appear on Tuesday and Wednesday (starting October 1, 2013).
 Thank you!

 There are many misconceptions about China, and the Western media often does not get it right – at least in the way they interpret why something happens the way it does in China.
 Judging China from Western standards and beliefs is wrong.
 Since China is changing at a fast pace, judging today’s China based on its history before 1976 is also wrong.